7 Superfoods That Can Help You Feel Less Tired, From An Energy Specialist

 Interestingly, Whitten considers oysters a beneficial addition to a plant-based diet (or, well, if you consider yourself a sentiocentrist): "Based on the fact that they don't have a nervous system and don't respond to any sort of painful input, many vegans [say] that it's actually OK to eat oysters...I would argue that oysters would be a great addition for most people on a plant-based diet."
 That's not to say you have to add oysters to your plate—just some food for thought.

-Another seafood option Whitten recommends is salmon roe, or fish eggs with a salty flavor. "[They're] extremely rich in omega-3s in the phospholipid form, and it turns out those can actually help [enhance] phospholipids in our cellular and mitochondrial membranes," he shares.
-Plus, research shows that omega-3s can promote blood flow to the heart and brain, which has mood and cognitive health benefits.
+Another seafood option Whitten recommends is salmon roe, or fish eggs with a salty flavor. "[They're] extremely rich in omega-3s in the phospholipid form4, and it turns out those can actually help [enhance] phospholipids in our cellular and mitochondrial membranes," he shares.
+Plus, research shows that omega-3s can promote blood flow to the heart and brain, which has mood and cognitive health5 benefits.

 Broccoli sprouts are another great plant-based energy booster: "Broccoli sprouts are incredible," Whitten says.
 "They act as a hormetic stressor for mitochondria, boosting mitochondrial health, stimulating mitochondrial biogenesis, stimulating detoxification processes."
 Remember: Mitochondria supply energy to every cell in the body, and hormetic stressors challenge them in a healthy way, just like lifting weights challenges our muscles.

 Next up, we have a popular root vegetable: beets.
-They contain anti-inflammatory properties and organic nitrate and "have been shown in studies to enhance endurance performance and energy levels, largely as a result of helping the circulatory system, helping blood flow easier, and delivering oxygen to the tissues," notes Whitten.
+They contain anti-inflammatory properties and organic nitrate and "have been shown in studies to enhance endurance performance6 and energy levels, largely as a result of helping the circulatory system7, helping blood flow easier, and delivering oxygen to the tissues," notes Whitten.

 If you're looking to reap the benefits of pomegranate, you can always snack on the ruby-red seeds, toss them in a salad, add the juice to smoothies, etc. But if you want to optimally take advantage of the fruit's properties each day, we think targeted supplements are the way to go.
 That way, you can consume a concentrated dosage with substantial full-body benefits.
 You can find whole fruit pomegranate extract in our cellular beauty+ supplement—as well as astaxanthin, phytoceramides, and ubiquinol CoQ10, to promote cellular rejuvenation and deliver key antioxidants for skin health.*